 The resource toolbox contains regulations, reports, documents and website links important to human subjects research.

 If I am going to do human subject research outside the continental United States, where can I go to see the requirements for conducting research in a particular country?

 The answer can be found here >>

-Researchers - Extensions to protocols with expiration deadline during the summer months may be requested early.
-Extension request forms have been mailed to researchers for the summer months.
+Researchers – Extensions to protocols with expiration deadlines during the summer months may be requested early.
 Please contact the HRPP for further information.